Mathnerd314/stroscot/docs/Commentary/TermRewriting.rst

 Down with functions
 ===================

 Haskell and other functional programming languages have had great success.
 But there's a dirty secret: the programs you can write with these languages are restricted.
-In particular the evaluation strategy doesn't have flexible semantics.
+In particular the evaluation of clauses is fixed to top-to-bottom order.

 For example see the program from `this old Usenet post <https://groups.google.com/g/comp.lang.functional/c/sb76j3UE5Zg/m/h1ps0wEaTckJ>`):